 Long, slim Chile stretches over 4,300 kilometres down the side of South America, bordering Peru to the north and making its way down to the Drake Passage in the far south.
-Chile tops the leader board for the most varied landscapes, encompassing sand dunes, salt plains, fertile valleys, volcanoes, forests, lakes, glaciers and fjords.
+A cruise to Chile tops the leader board for the most varied landscapes, encompassing sand dunes, salt plains, fertile valleys, volcanoes, forests, lakes, glaciers and fjords.
 It also hosts the driest desert on the planet, Atacama, and includes part of the longest mountain range in the world, the Andes.
 The recently created Greater Patagonian trail forms a hiking route from the southern Andes all the way down to southern Patagonia, showcasing Chile’s extraordinarily diverse scenery along the way.
 National parks cover nearly 19 per cent of the country and it is abundant with native wildlife, including Magellanic penguins, Andean condors, rheas, Andean deer, puma, foxes and flamingos.

-Why cruise Chile
+Why choose Chile cruises

-Best Places to visit in Chile
+Chile cruises: Best places to visit in Chile

 Arica and Iquique

 The two northern provinces of Arica and Iquique offer luxurious coastal resorts, where warm waters lap the sparkling beaches and keen surfers gather at the shores.
-The most popular beach in Iquique is Playa Cavancha, although the less crowded Playa Brava tends to be preferred for sunbathing.
+The most popular beach in Iquique is Playa Cavancha, although the less crowded Playa Brava tends to be preferred for sunbathing along cruises in Chile.
 Georgian-style architecture still stands proudly against the developing beach front.
 The centrepiece of the Plaza Prat is the Torre Reloj clock tower that dominates the square, while fountains line the pathway towards the magnificent Teatro Municipal.
 The old Georgian-style Mansion, Centro Cultural Palacio Astoreca, has been transformed to exhibit contemporary artwork, but is a spectacle in itself with its opulent rooms and glittering chandeliers.
 Arica is a slow-paced and laid-back town, with its trendy new pedestrian shopping centre and its soft, sandy beaches.
 The large rock of El Morro de Arica looms over the city, previously a battlefield in the war of the Pacific.

 San Pedro de Atacama